Minor Injuries Treatment Clinic in Alexandria, and Ruther Glen VA

 Minor injuries is a broad term used for a wide variety of injuries that are either internal or external to the body.
 Injuries can include cuts, burns, sprains, fractures, bites, rashes, aches and pains.
 Minor cuts may or may not need stitches, depending on the length and depth of them.
 At minimum they will need a good cleaning and most likely a bandage.
 Sprains, strains and fractures can have very similar symptoms, and should be diagnosed by a doctor to properly identify the type of injury so it can be treated accordingly.
 Bites will need to be closely monitored for an allergic reaction and should be checked by a doctor when there is swelling and redness for an extended period of time at the site of the bite.
 Rashes can be the result of an allergic reaction that can be treated with an over-the-counter antihistamine but should be monitored and checked by a doctor if symptoms persist or get worse.
 Most aches and pains will rest and possibly ice and painkillers, however if the pain is in certain areas of the body, like the back, it is a good idea to get them checked as soon as possible, particularly if the pain came on suddenly without a specific cause.

 Urgent care can absolutely treat minor injuries and they are set up to be able to treat even moderate injuries if needed.
 Some urgent care clinics will have additional services such as x-rays which are needed to accurately diagnose a sprain or fracture.
 They also have the ability to stitch wounds and cast fractures if needed.
 Urgent care clinics generally employ general practice doctors who are broadly trained in many facets of acute and chronic illnesses and injuries, making them the perfect choice for treating patients in an urgent care setting.
 Doctors with specialized training, such as orthopedists may rotate on shifts at an urgent care clinic to pick up additional hours or further be able to serve patients.
-We serve patients from Alexandria VA, Ruther Glen VA, Bagdad VA, Athens VA, Balty VA, and Doswell VA.
+For more information, contact us today or online check-in.
+We have convenient locations to serve you in Alexandria VA, and Ruther Glen VA.
+We serve patients from Alexandria VA, Huntington VA, Arlington VA, Ruther Glen VA, Bagdad VA, Athens VA, Doswell VA, and surrounding areas.